OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/UsdGeometry.md

       <b>Float</b>
       <br>
       default: 2.0
-      <p class="scene-class-comments">The maximum resolution to tessellate a mesh.
-An edge on input face will be tessellated to at most n segments when "mesh resolution" is set to n.
-If "adaptive error" is set to 0, every edge on input face will be uniformly tessellated to "mesh resolution".
-Otherwise renderer will adaptively tessellate mesh based on camera information</p>
+      <p class="scene-class-comments">The maximum resolution to which a mesh will be tessellated.
+NOTE: to prevent t-junctions, only even values are supported.
+If "mesh resolution" is set to n, it will first be rounded up to N=n+1 for odd n, N=n for even n.
+An edge on an input face will then be tessellated to at most N segments.
+If "adaptive error" is set to 0, every edge on the input face will be uniformly tessellated to N segments.
+Otherwise the mesh will tessellated adaptively based on its relationship to the camera.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.geometry.UsdGeometry.attributes.mesh_resolution.images data=site.data.user-reference.scene-objects.geometry.UsdGeometry-%}
       {%-include video-gallery.html videos=site.data.user-reference.scene-objects.geometry.UsdGeometry.attributes.mesh_resolution.videos data=site.data.user-reference.scene-objects.geometry.UsdGeometry-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.geometry.UsdGeometry.attributes.mesh_resolution.links heading=4-%}